Arash-ra03/Emotion-Recognition-Using-DistilBERT/README.md

-# Emotion Recognition from Text
+# Multi-Label Emotion Recognition from Text with DistilBERT

 This repository contains an end-to-end solution for recognizing emotions from text.
 The project leverages a fine-tuned DistilBERT model from Hugging Face to extract features from text and uses an MLP classifier with label-specific threshold adjustments to improve classification performance.